Transformer for Single Image Super-Resolution: Abstract

 \section{Abstract}

-Single image super-resolution task has witnessed the great strides with the development of deep learning.
-However, most existing studies focus on building a more complex neural network with a massive number of layers, bringing heavy computational cost and memory storage.
-Recently, as Transformer yields brilliant results in NLP tasks, more and more researchers start to explore the application of Transformer in computer vision tasks.
-But with the heavy computational cost and high GPU memory occupation of vision Transformer, the network can not be designed too deep.
-To address this problem, we propose a novel Efficient Super-Resolution Transformer (ESRT) for fast and accurate image super-resolution.
-ESRT is a hybrid Transformer where a CNN-based SR network is first designed in the front to extract deep features.
-Specifically, there are two backbones for formatting the ESRT: lightweight CNN backbone (LCB) and lightweight Transformer backbone (LTB).
-Among them, LCB is a lightweight SR network to extract deep SR features at a low computational cost by dynamically adjusting the size of the feature map.
-LTB is made up with an efficient Transformer (ET) with small GPU memory occupation, which benefited from the novel efficient multi-head attention (EMHA).
-In EMHA, a feature split module (FSM) is proposed to split the long sequence into sub-segments and then these sub-segments are applied by attention operation.
-This module can significantly decreases the GPU memory occupation.
-Extensive experiments show that our ESRT achieves competitive results.
-Compared with the original Transformer which occupies 16057M GPU memory, the proposed ET only occupies 4191M GPU memory with better performance.
+Single image super-resolution (SISR) has witnessed great strides with the development of deep learning.
+However, most existing studies focus on building more complex networks with a massive number of layers.
+Recently, more and more researchers start to explore the application of Transformer in computer vision tasks.
+However, the heavy computational cost and high GPU memory occupation of the vision Transformer cannot be ignored.
+In this paper, we propose a novel Efficient Super-Resolution Transformer (ESRT) for SISR.
+ESRT is a hybrid model, which consists of a Lightweight CNN Backbone (LCB) and a Lightweight Transformer Backbone (LTB).
+Among them, LCB can dynamically adjust the size of the feature map to extract deep features with a low computational costs.
+LTB is composed of a series of Efficient Transformers (ET), which occupies a small GPU memory occupation, thanks to the specially designed Efficient Multi-Head Attention (EMHA).
+Extensive experiments show that ESRT achieves competitive results with low computational cost.
+Compared with the original Transformer which occupies 16,057M GPU memory, ESRT only occupies 4,191M GPU memory.
+All codes are available at \url{https://github.com/luissen/ESRT}.